RasaHQ/rasa/docs/http.rst

 internal dialogue state for that user.
 All of these interactions are done using a HTTP REST interface.

+You can also use a single, simpler endpoint called `/respond`, which just returns all of the messages your bot should send back to the user.
+In general, this only works if all of your actions are simple utterances (messages sent to the user).
+It can make use of custom actions, but then these *have* to be implemented in python and executed on the machine that runs the server.

 To activate the remote mode, include

 .. code-block:: yaml